tisaacs/MAT-Coding-Challenge/README.md

 ## Scenario

-Live data from a formula 1 race has been recorded and streamed into our system.
+Live data from a Formula 1 race has been recorded and streamed into our system.
 We want to use that data in order to engage fans by providing a live visualization.

 ## Challenge